 Late S Corp Election, Oops

 Form 2553 (the S Corp election form) must be filed with the IRS.
-It is typically due within 75 days of forming your business entity or March 15 of the following year.
+It is typically due within 75 days of forming your business entity (right around March 15 of the following year).
 However, in typical IRS fashion there are 185 exceptions to the rule and the late S corporation election is another example.
 The IRS provides relief for the late filing of Form 2553.
 Historically, IRS Revenue Procedures 2003-43 and 2004-48 were the governing rules but the IRS has simplified it (imagine that!).